sncr0/mmu/README.md

-This project is an implementation of a virtual memory management simulation for the Operating Systems course (CSCI-GA.2250-001, Fall 2023) at NYU.
+This project is an implementation of a virtual memory management simulation.
 The simulation involves handling virtual memory addresses, page tables, and page replacement algorithms.

 # Input Specification